 This is version 7.02 of a continually evolving map of the wicked problem of consumption and waste.
 Maps like this are never perfect, but you can click on any section of the map to learn more about the thinking underlying this analysis.
 Please note: The hotspots on the map are still in the process of being coded so it has been shared here as a work in progress.

 Systems maps such as this one often become redundant very quickly.
 Between Dec 2019 and March 2020 version 7.01 of this map became redundant.
 Version 7.02 was mapped in May-June 2020 and had minor updates to become 7.03 in February 2021 and 7.04 in March 2021.
 It will likely loose relevance again within less than 6 months.

-This map is published here to demonstrate three theories in action, the Multi-Level Perspective in Socio-Technical Transitions Theory, Social Practice Theory and Design Culture Theory.
+The map has been published to demonstrate three theories in action: the Multi-Level Perspective in Socio-Technical Transitions Theory, Social Practice Theory and Design Culture Theory.
 It is a visual accompaniment to an academic paper (publication pending) exploring the intersection of these theories in order to operationalise them.
 If you would like to read a pre-published version of this paper you can request a copy to be emailed via our contact page.

 This level maps the historical impacts the socio-technical system has had on ecological/living systems.
 Ecological impact has been made explicit and is separated from the socio-technical landscape to acknowledge that socio-technical systems nest within living systems.